and Young Adult Literature:

 A 5th-grade lesson plan.

 Hamlet and the Elizabethan Revenge Ethic in Film and Text

 A high school lesson plan from EDSITEmnet.
 See also Hamlet Meets Chusingura: Traditions of the Revenge Tragedy.

 Julius Caesar Lesson Plan: Analyzing Speeches

-A lesson plan for grades 6-12.
+For 11th grade.
 See also Shakespeare's MacBeth: Fear and the "Dagger of the Mind."

 Shakespeare's MacBeth: Fear and the Motives of Evil

 An Internet-based lesson plan.

 You Kiss by the Book.

 An Internet-based secondary lesson plan.
 See also Pre-Reading for Romeo and Juliet and Juliet vs. Laura: Analyzing Sonnet Structure in Romeo and Juliet.